What are the routes?

 Obliteride weekend will feature multiple routes:

-Participants on the 10-mile, 25-mile, and 50-mile, start at Fred Hutch and end at Gas Works Park in Seattle on Sunday, Aug.
-14. Participants on the Two Day route, 100-mile and 85-mile start on Saturday, Aug.
-13 at Fred Hutch, head to Bainbridge Island, and South to downtown Tacoma.
-The two day riders stay for an overnight stay at the Courtyard Marriott and will return to Gas Works park on Sunday, Aug.
-14. 85-mile and 100-mile riders will be shuttled back to their cars at Fred Hutch on Saturday evening.
-The 65-mile riders will ride from Tacoma to Seattle with the returning two-day riders on Sunday.
+Participants on the 25-mile, 50-mile, 100-mile start at Fred Hutch and end at Gas Works Park in Seattle on Sunday, Aug.
+13. Participants on the Two Day route, start on Saturday, Aug.
+12 at Fred Hutch, head to Bainbridge Island, and South to downtown Tacoma.
+The two day riders stay overnight and return to Gas Works Park on Sunday, Aug.
+13.

 View the 25-mile route.